The Chipin is a designer breed created by crossing the Chihuahua and Miniature Pinscher.

 How Much Exercise Does a Chipin Need?

 These energetic dogs need regular exercise.
-Long walks accompanied by plenty of outdoor activities will keep the keep them physically and mentally active.
+Long walks accompanied by plenty of outdoor activities will keep them physically and mentally active.

-If their energy is not spent in the proper way, the Chipins will end up running all around the house, barking actively and enthusiastically, and then hurting other pets in the process.
+If their energy is not spent properly, the Chipins will end up running all around the house, barking actively and enthusiastically, and then hurting other pets in the process.

 If you have a garden or yard, it would be an ideal place for these active dogs to run about.